BeloveO/alx-low_level_programming/0x00-hello_world/README.md

 “2-assembler- saves output file in a .s file”
 “3-name- creates an executable file in c”
 “3-name- creates an executable file in c”
+“4-puts.c- Using puts instead of printf in execution of c file” “5-printf.c- Using printf in execution of c file”